Teerath-Agarwal/Hotstar-Loophole/README.md

 # Hotstar-Loophole

-Application to live-stream sports from Hotstar without subscription.
+Application to live-stream sports from Hotstar without subscription, for free.

 ## Table of Contents